kosli-dev/cli/README.md

-# Merkely Reporter
+# Kosli Reporter

-This CLI is used to report the images of workloads running in an environment back to kosli.
+This CLI is used to report and query the images of workloads running in an environment back to kosli.

 ## Usage